redhat-developer/vscode-java/README.md

 * `java.inlayHints.parameterNames.enabled`: Enable/disable inlay hints for parameter names.
 Supported values are: `none`(disable parameter name hints), `literals`(Enable parameter name hints only for literal arguments) and `all`(Enable parameter name hints for literal and non-literal arguments).
 Defaults to `literals`.

 New in 1.10.0
-* `java.import.maven.offline.enabled` : Enable/disable the Maven offline mode.
+* `java.import.maven.offline.enabled`: Enable/disable the Maven offline mode.
 Defaults to `false`.
 * `java.codeAction.sortMembers.avoidVolatileChanges`: Reordering of fields, enum constants, and initializers can result in semantic and runtime changes due to different initialization and persistence order.
 This setting prevents this from occurring.
+Defaults to `true`.
+* `java.jdt.ls.protobufSupport.enabled`: Specify whether to automatically add Protobuf output source directories to the classpath. **Note:** Only works for Gradle `com.google.protobuf` plugin `0.8.4` or higher.
 Defaults to `true`.

 Semantic Highlighting
 ===============